lj-ditrapani/game-of-life-scala/README.md

     sbt assembly

 The jar will be placed in target/scala-x.xx/game-of-life-assembly-x.x.x.jar

-Note:  If using openjdk-8-jdk on Ubuntu/Debian, you need to additionally install the openjfx package to get the javaFX runtime.

 Style check; I'm using both wartremover and scalastyle.
 The compile task also runs wartremover.